Windmilling clusters of active quadrupoles: Conclusions

 \section{Conclusions}

 Our work here introduces a novel system of active magnetic quadrupolar dumbbells.
-Despite these building blocks having individually known behavior, the combination creates an entirely new phase behavior.
+Despite these building blocks having individually known behavior, the combination creates an entirely new set of states.
 The quadrupolar magnetic aggregations lead to an orthogonal alignment in the magnetic limiting cases, which is destabilized by increasing activity.
-The most novel phase is a suspension of windmilling triangular aggregates, which can be found in a more dilute form as a form of increased aggregation in an otherwise active bath, or as an unexpected peak in otherwise magnetic suspensions.
+The most novel states is a suspension of windmilling triangular aggregates, which can be found in a more dilute form as a form of increased aggregation in an otherwise active bath, or as an unexpected peak in otherwise magnetic suspensions.
 Even if the magnetic interactions are allowed to dominate, there is still a significant deviation from the purely orthogonal ground state.
 The microstructure of these aggregates can be tuned by the balance between the activity and quadrupolar interaction.
 Despite the lack of chirality, the particles form spinning aggregates: like windmills, these can be based on the triangular three-particle alignment or an orthogonal based four particle grid.
 Due to the simplicity of the system, it could easily be implemented experimentally, for instance in systems of active granular particles, and allows for enhancements such as using an external magnetic field to direct the particles.
 Moreover, it would be possible to alter the alignment of the dipolar sites: either creating quadrupoles aligned perpendicular to the activity, or intermediate potentials which are neither quadrupolar nor dipolar.
+Another promising avenue for future study would be to investigate a three-dimensional systems.
+For more dense systems, Gay-Berne particles with an electric quadrupole moment have been found to exhibit liquid crystalline phases\cite{BATES01021998,Hansen97}.
+Similar to systems of Laponite or Gibbsite platelets, we would also expect to see "house-of-cards" type structures as a generalization of the herringbone- and triangular motifs to three dimensions.
+Once we also consider the effects of activity on these structures, we would expect to see helical motion\cite{Witten2020}, as the two-dimensional windmilling rotations would translate into three-dimensional chirality.
 Overall, this work seeks to illustrate an active system with tuneable microstructure that gives rise to many new lines of investigation.